 All Portal permission whereby its members are authorized to view all portals.

 The permission to view all portals is automatically granted to users with

 To simplify the process of creating user account for typical use cases, the database provides wizards to create a webhook user, a collector user, and a resource viewer user.

 To create a new user with a wizard, open the Settings > Users page and click one of the Create User options from the split-button located below the Users table.

 The webhook user inserts messages through the

-/api/v1/webhook endpoint and requires only the
+/api/v1/webhook endpoint and is granted the

 API_DATA_WRITE role and